happyhappysundays/SparkBox/README.md

 Uncomment if two-colour OLED screens are used.
 Offsets some text and shows an alternate tuner

+- **#define STALE_NUMBER**

+Uncomment if you want preset number to scroll together with the name, otherwise it'll be locked in place

 - **define NOSLEEP**

 Uncomment if you'd prefer not to use the power-saving sleep modes

+- **define RETURN_TO_MASTER**

+When adjusting the level of effects, always start with Master level settings.
+Comment this line out if you like it to remember your last choice

 - **define ACTIVE_HIGH**

 Comment out if your buttons connect to the GND rather than to VCC, this will engage internal pullup and sleep routines also.
 If you make a decision on the build right now, it's recommended to connect buttons to VCC and to use ACTIVE_HIGH directive.

+- **define NUM_SWITCHES 4**

+How many switches do we have

 - **uint8_t switchPins[]{25,26,27,14};**

 GPIOs of the buttons in your setup in the form of switchPins[]{GPIO_for_button1, GPIO_for_button2, GPIO_for_button3, GPIO_for_button4, ... }.
 Note that GPIOs 25,26,27 and 14 are recommended ones if you want to get the least battery drain in the stand-by mode.

+- **define ANIMATION_1 or ANIMATION_2**

+Until one or the other is voted as a winner you can choose between two animations at startup.

 # Heltec module version
 ![alt text](https://github.com/happyhappysundays/SparkBox/blob/main/Pictures/Dev_board.jpg?raw=true)